Bèze Abbey: Carolingian period (714–990)

 The Saracens, who had conquered Spain in 714, crossed the Pyrennees and devastated the south of France.

 They penetrated up the Rhône, the Saône and the Loire until finally defeated by Charles Martel at the Battle of Tours in 732.

 The Saracens sacked the abbey of Bèze around 730.

-Dom Jean Mabillon relates that they destroyed Autun, pulled down the Abbey of Bèze (monasterium Besuense), were repulsed from Sens when they attacked it in 732, but then massacred Saint Mellin and the monks of Luxeuil Abbey.
+Dom Jean Mabillon relates that they destroyed Autun, pulled down the Abbey of Bèze (monasterium Besuense), were repulsed from Sens when they attacked it in 732.

-The anthropologist Gustave Lagneau^{(fr)} considered that some of the present population of the region showed signs of Saracen descent.
+The anthropologist Gustave Lagneau considered that some of the present population of the region showed signs of Saracen descent.

 Between 751 and 754 King Pepin the Short (r.
 751–768) gave the abbey to his concubine, Angla or Anglais wife of Théodard, to be desecrated or dilapidated by her according to her caprice.

 Pepin also dismissed the bishop of Langres at this time, and replaced him by his brother Remi.

 After this the abbey was entrusted to the bishops of Langres, but due to the difficulties of the times it was only rebuilt under the Emperor Louis the Pious (r.
 814–840), when Bishop Albéric restored the buildings and reintroduced discipline.

 Albéric was made Bishop of Langres by Louis the Pious around 820.

 The Chronicle of Bèze relates that Albéric was afflicted by a violent colic that made him despair of his life.

 An old man appeared to him in a dream and told him he would recover if he promised to reestablish the monastery.

 He made the promise and regained his health.

 Albéric gave Bèze the church of Saint Laurent in Beurey in 830.

 Louis the Pious visited Langres in 830 with his son Lothair and held a provincial council.

 This council and other synods seem to have resulted in the general reform that reestablished the common life of the canons and caused all the monasteries to restore their original rules.

 At Albéric's request Louis issued a charter that confirmed all the property of the abbey.
 (Note: A manuscript from Bèze states that the council at Langres in 830 granted the monks the tithes from certain vineyards donated to them by their founder.
 It is possible that this is a later fabrication used to support Bèze in a dispute with the canons of Langres.)

 Albéric repaired the church of Saint-Mammès at the abbey.

 Alberic died in 839 and his body was taken to Bèze on 22 December 839.